UBC-STAT/stat545.stat.ubc.ca/content/tutorials/tibble_join/README.md

-A folder for images used in the lecture on tibble joins (developed by Albina Gibadullina).
+A folder for materials used in the lecture on tibble joins (developed by Albina Gibadullina).